simonlindholm/asm-differ/README.md

 pre-commit install
 ```

 Type annotations are used for all Python code. `mypy` should pass without any errors.

-PRs that skip the above are still welcome, however.
+(This is all checked in CI.)

+There are a handful of unit tests (test.py), however a comparison-based regression test suite is still missing.
+There are loose plans on adding one using scratches from decomp.me as a corpus.
+Help on this front appreciated!

-The targeted Python version is 3.6.
-There are currently no tests.
+The targeted Python version is 3.7.